genglongling/DeepSearch-minions/README.md

 minion = MinionDeepResearch(local_client, remote_client)

-context = """
+context = """ """
-MCP refers to Anthropic's MCP
-"""

-task = "Explain to me anthropic's MCP protocol."
+task = "What are the principles of GRPO training?"

 # Execute the minion protocol for up to two communication rounds
 output = minion(